-The Competition Bureau (the Bureau) recently cleared the proposed acquisition of Canexus Corporation by Chemtrade Logistics Income Fund despite concluding that the transaction was likely to result in a substantial lessening or prevention of competition.
-Despite these concerns, the Bureau found that the expected efficiencies resulting from the deal would likely significantly outweigh the anti-competitive effects.
-This is the second time a transaction involving the acquisition of Canexus has been cleared on this basis and confirms the Bureau is willing to undertake the efficiencies analysis itself rather than refer the matter to the Competition Tribunal (the Tribunal) for determination.
+The Competition Bureau recently cleared the proposed acquisition of Canexus Corporation by Chemtrade Logistics Income Fund despite concluding that the transaction was likely to result in a substantial lessening or prevention of competition.
+Despite these concerns, the bureau found that the expected efficiencies resulting from the deal would likely significantly outweigh the anti-competitive effects.
+This is the second time a transaction involving the acquisition of Canexus has been cleared on this basis and confirms the bureau is willing to undertake the efficiencies analysis itself rather than refer the matter to the Competition Tribunal for determination.

 Background to the Canexus review

-Section 96 of the Competition Act (the Act) provides that the Tribunal must not make an order prohibiting a proposed transaction where it finds that the proposed merger “is likely to bring about gains in efficiency that will be greater than, and will offset, the effects of any prevention or lessening of competition.”
+Section 96 of the Competition Act provides that the Competition Tribunal must not make an order prohibiting a proposed transaction where it finds that the proposed merger “is likely to bring about gains in efficiency that will be greater than, and will offset, the effects of any prevention or lessening of competition.”
 The Supreme Court of Canada confirmed the applicability of section 96 in its 2015 Tervita decision, stating that “Section 96 does give primacy to economic efficiency,”1 as we have previously discussed.

 In October 2015, Superior Plus Corporation announced its plan to acquire Canexus.
-After an extensive review by both the Bureau and the United States Federal Trade Commission (the FTC), in June 2016 the Bureau announced it would not challenge the transaction on the basis that the efficiency gains were greater than the significant anti-competitive effects.
-The Bureau considered a detailed analysis submitted by a Superior-engaged expert, and also retained its own external economic expert to model the deadweight loss (a type of inefficiency) that would result from the proposed transaction.
+After an extensive review by both the bureau and the United States Federal Trade Commission, in June 2016 the bureau announced it would not challenge the transaction on the basis that the efficiency gains were greater than the significant anti competitive effects.
+The bureau considered a detailed analysis submitted by a Superior-engaged expert, and also retained its own external economic expert to model the deadweight loss (a type of inefficiency) that would result from the proposed transaction.

 Duelling legislative agendas?

-Commissioner of Competition, John Pecman, has stated he does not believe that the efficiencies defense as it has been applied reflects Parliament’s intent when section 96 was introduced, suggesting in a 2016 speech on Strengthening Competition that it is “misaligned with other jurisdictions” and “is bad for businesses and bad for consumers.”
-In calling for the “harmonization” of Canada’s approach to efficiencies, it is clear he would like to see it repealed or revised.
+Commissioner of Competition John Pecman has stated he does not believe that the efficiencies defence as it has been applied reflects Parliament’s intent when section 96 was introduced,2 and feels it is “misaligned with other jurisdictions” and “is bad for businesses and bad for consumers.”
+3 In calling for the “harmonization” of Canada’s approach to efficiencies, it is clear he would like to see it repealed or revised.

-This would not be the first time the Bureau has supported the idea of amending section 96.
-After five years litigating a proposed merger that was ultimately allowed by the Tribunal and upheld by the Federal Court of Appeal on the basis of section 96, the Superior Propane case) former commissioner Konrad von Finckenstein spoke before a House of Commons standing committee in 2003 in support of a bill that would have required that any claimed efficiencies provide benefits to consumers.
+This would not be the first time the bureau has supported the idea of amending section 96.
+After five years litigating a proposed merger that was ultimately allowed by the Competition Tribunal and upheld by the Federal Court of Appeal on the basis of section 96,4 former commissioner Konrad von Finckenstein spoke before a House of Commons standing committee in 2003 in support of a bill that would have required that any claimed efficiencies provide benefits to consumers.
 Von Finckenstein told the committee that the current analysis “is so difficult to apply, and it’s conceptually, in our view, wrong.
-It’s much better to have a test…where…you will only allow it where there is a net benefit to the consumer.”
+It’s much better to have a test…where…you will only allow it where there is a net benefit to the consumer.”5

-Following the Superior decision, the Bureau’s unofficial practice for several years was that any anti-competitive merger would be challenged before the Tribunal, and it would not undertake the analysis of balancing the efficiencies against the anti-competitive effects of the merger.
-Von Finckenstein’s successor, Sheridan Scott, announced in 2006 that the Bureau would no longer seek amendments to section 96 and would, in appropriate cases, consider the efficiencies defense.
-However, no cases were expressly cleared on that basis until 2016’s Canexus decision, and the 2017 Canexus do-over.
+Following the Superior decision, the bureau’s unofficial practice for several years was that any anti-competitive merger would be challenged before the Competition Tribunal, and it would not undertake the analysis of balancing the efficiencies against the anti-competitive effects of the merger.
+Von Finckenstein’s successor, Sheridan Scott, announced in 2006 that the bureau would no longer seek amendments to section 96 and would, in appropriate cases, consider the efficiencies defence.6 However, no cases were expressly cleared on that basis until 2016’s Canexus decision, and the 2017 Canexus do-over.

 The key question moving forward is whether Commissioner Pecman will convince the government to amend the Act, and how the Minister of Innovation, Science and Economic Development’s quest for an innovative and dynamic economy jibes with removing or amending a provision that allows for efficiency-enhancing mergers.